The following is a brief statement of faith to which the ministry of Department of Christian Defense embraces as biblical truth

 We believe in the distinct person of the Holy Spirit, coequal, coeternal, and coexistent with God the Father and God the Son.
 He convicts the world of sin righteousness, and judgment.
 He regenerates, that is, makes alive, all those whom God foreknew and predestined to the Spirit’s effectual calling.
 He indwells all believers and sanctifies and empowers them for works of service perpetually interceding on their behalf as their advocate (Matt.
 28:19; John 14:16-17, 26; 16:7-8, 13-14; Acts 5:3-4; Rom.
 8:9, 29-30; 1 Cor.
 3:16; 6:19; Gal.
 5:22-26; Titus 3:5-7; Heb.
 3:7; 10:15-18).

-They are “declared” righteousness, not because of any righteousness of their own.
-Rather, the very ground of justification is the vicarious substitutionary atoning work of Christ in His perfect life (His active-perceptive obedience) and sacrificial death on the cross (His passive-penal obedience), which has been imputed to the believer’s account through faith alone, not infused as the false Roman Catholic Church believes or imparted, but imputed or credited.
-This imputed righteousness that believers possess is a totally foreign or alien righteousness (extra nos), not of or in the sinner, but is in heaven with God.
+The very ground of justification is the vicarious substitutionary atoning work of Christ in His perfect life (preceptive obedience) and sacrificial death on the cross (penal obedience), which constitutes the righteousness of Christ, which has not been infused (as with Romanism), nor imparted, rather imputed to the believer’s account through faith (Rom.
+4:6: Θεὸς λογίζεται δικαιοσύνην χωρὶς ἔργων, “God imputes/credits righteousness apart from works”; 2 Cor.
+5:19-21).
+This righteousness that believers possess is a totally foreign, alien righteousness (extra nos), not of or in the sinner, but is in heaven with God.

 Those that are justified have become new creatures, being adopted into God’s family, and delivered from the condemnation of His wrath, thus, receiving eternal life.
-They will persevere to the end in communion with Christ, with assurance of their salvation.
-We believe that Jesus’ substitutionary atoning work sacrifice on the cross fully satisfied/paid the debt of sin.
-The atoning cross-work of God the Son was not a vague non-specific universal work for which no one is actually saved (only made savable), but rather it was a definite atonement and according to His perfect sovereignty and pleasure of His own will.
+They will persevere to the end in communion with Christ, with assurance of their salvation (John 5:24; 6:39; 10:27-28; Rom.
+4:8).

 We believe in the universal church, a real living spiritual body of which Jesus Christ is the head and all who are regenerated persons are members.
 We believe in the local church, which consists of true professing believers in Christ and the triune nature of God; thus confessing Christ the Son as YHWH; and trusting in His substitutionary cross work alone as the very ground of their salvation–not by works, but by grace alone.